 8. Excellent Material Design Library

-Angular Material is a library that allows implementing Material Design when building UI components.
+Angular Material is a library that allows implementing Material Design elements.
 Material Design is a design system made by Google to enable creating highly responsive and productive user interfaces.
 Programmers choose Angular Material because once they learned it, it gets easier and faster to incorporate Angular design elements in further projects.

 Shortcomings of Angular

 Angular has a few imperfections related to the development process.
-However, the framework evolves rapidly, and the community offers various ways-out to problems.
-The common issues in Angular and the solutions to them are the following:
+However, the framework evolves rapidly, and its community offers various ways-out to problems.
+Here's a short list of Angular disadvantages and ways to overcome them:

 - Steep Learning Curve.
 Angular is not just a framework, it’s a complete platform, so it’s harder to learn at the very beginning.
 Compared to other JS front-end frameworks like React or Vue.js, Angular has a bigger number of structures such as Injectables, Components, Modules, Directives that require more time to master.
 Nevertheless, Angular is worth the time because it offers huge sets of built-in features that help create a successful app.

 - Large Size of Applications.
-Choosing the wrong strategy of writing code can make an Angular app heavy (2 to 5 MB and over).
-This is the problem because heavy applications run slower.
+The wrong coding strategy can make an Angular app heavy (2 to 5 MB and over) and slow.
 To optimize the speed of the application, skilled specialists develop the right architecture for each particular case and monitor the bundle size.
-Other methods for solving the problem of too large apps include, for instance, lazy-load modules, the Ivy renderer and other features depending on the app nature.
+Other methods for solving the problem of too large apps include, for instance, using lazy-load modules, the Ivy renderer or other features depending on the app peculiarities.

 Websites Built with Angular

-At first, Google developed Angular to use in its websites and services.
+At first, Google developed Angular to use it internally for its websites and services.
 As Angular continued to evolve, developers began using it as a solution that helps visualize data in big data projects.
 Currently, many popular companies' websites are built with this framework.

 The Future of Angular

 Angular has grown an ecosystem around it and continues expanding it to deliver more advantages to entrepreneurs and programmers.
-With each new version coming out every six months, Angular offers improved modules that help break down functions into smaller subfunctions like it was with scrolling or drag-and-drop modules in Angular Material CDK previously.
+With each new version coming out every six months, Angular gets improved with new modules and features.
 Google has already enabled bundles for different browser versions, improved services that help write less code and currently works on the improvement of Angular SEO capabilities.

 The powers of Angular allow getting highly performant, smart, and user-friendly web, mobile, and desktop solutions such as: